Download the GDPR Data Breach Response Template

 What happens if I do not notify within 72 hours?

-Failure to notify the supervisory authority within 72 hours, where notification was required, can result in fines of up to €10 million or 2% of total worldwide annual turnover under Article 83(4) of the GDPR.
-It can also trigger further supervisory scrutiny of your broader GDPR compliance programme.
-If notification is made late, you should provide reasons for the delay.
+Failure to notify where required, or an unjustified delay, can contribute to fines of up to €10 million or 2% of total worldwide annual turnover, whichever is higher, under Article 83(4) of the GDPR.
+The amount depends on the circumstances.
+A late notification should explain the delay.

-Does the template cover notification to data subjects as well?
+Does the template cover communication to data subjects as well?

 Yes.
 The template includes a data subject communication template aligned with the requirements of Article 34 of the GDPR, covering what happened, what personal data was affected, what steps have been taken and what individuals can do to protect themselves.
 It also covers when communication to data subjects is required, specifically when the breach is likely to result in a high risk to individuals.